Geljado/ATK-UI/README.md

 -up (Goes with the working directory one up; Default)

 -chdir *path (Change Working Directory, so that the programm can find the executables)

+-atkpath (Set a path to the atk directly, don't use any " include the the *atk.js at the end)

+-gamepath (Set a path to the game directly, don't use any "; include the the *game.exe at the end)